-Counseling Services offers personal, educational, and career counseling for JSU students.
+Counseling Services offers personal, educational, and career counseling for JAX STATE students.
 Personalcounseling is conducted in a private setting under the strictest confidence.
-Counselors are availableon an individual or group basis.
-Counseling Services is the registration site for CLEP, Residual ACT, MAT, C-Base, Math Placement, CLA, EPP and other examinations.
+Counselors are available on an individual or group basis.
+Counseling Services is the registration site for CLEP, Residual ACT, MAT, C-Base, Math Placement, CLA, and other examinations.
 Many exams are available on a walk-in basis.
 Counseling Services also coordinate and advise the Peer Educations student group.
-The Counseling Services office is located in the Counseling Center Building and more information can be located at www.jsu.edu/ccservices.
+The Counseling Services office is located in the Counseling Center Building and more information can be located at www.JAX STATE.edu/ccservices.